MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 [HKCU\SOFTWARE\Policies\Microsoft\OneDrive] "DisableTutorial"="dword:00000001"

-### Limit the sync client download speed to a fixed rate
+### Limit the sync app download speed to a fixed rate
 <a name="DownloadBandwidthLimit"> </a>

-This setting lets you configure the maximum speed at which the OneDrive sync client (OneDrive.exe) can download files.
+This setting lets you configure the maximum speed at which the OneDrive sync app (OneDrive.exe) can download files.
 This rate is a fixed value in kilobytes per second, and applies only to syncing, not to downloading updates.
 The lower the rate, the slower the files will download.

-We recommend that you use this setting in cases where Files On-Demand is NOT enabled and where strict traffic restrictions are required, such as when you initially deploy the sync client in your organization or enable syncing of team sites.
-We don't recommend that you use this setting on an ongoing basis because it will decrease sync client performance and negatively impact the user experience.
+We recommend that you use this setting in cases where Files On-Demand is NOT enabled and where strict traffic restrictions are required, such as when you initially deploy the sync app in your organization or enable syncing of team sites.
+We don't recommend that you use this setting on an ongoing basis because it will decrease sync app performance and negatively impact the user experience.
 After the initial sync, users typically sync only a few files at a time, and it doesn't have a significant effect on network performance.
 If you enable this setting, computers will use the maximum download rate that you specify, and users will not be able to change it.

 If you enable this setting, enter the rate (from 1 to 100000) in the **Bandwidth** box.
 The maximum rate is 100000 KB/s.
 Any input lower than 50 KB/s will set the limit to 50 KB/s, even if the UI shows a lower value.

-If you disable or do not configure this setting, the download rate is unlimited and users can choose to limit it in OneDrive sync client settings.
-For info about the end-user experience, see [Change the OneDrive sync client upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).
+If you disable or do not configure this setting, the download rate is unlimited and users can choose to limit it in OneDrive sync app settings.
+For info about the end-user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

 Enabling this policy sets the following registry key value to a number from 50 through 100,000.
 For example: